accordproject/techdocs/website/versioned_docs/version-0.12/advanced-hyperledger.md

 In the hosted images, Mozilla Firefox is preinstalled, click the icon on the top-left toolbar to launch it.
 :::

-The Template Studio allows you to load sample templates for smart legal agreements from the [Accord Project template library](https://templates.accordproject.org/).
+The Template Playground allows you to load sample templates for smart legal agreements from the [Accord Project template library](https://templates.accordproject.org/).

-> In the Template Studio search bar, type **supplyagreement-perishable-goods**.
+> In the Template Playground search bar, type **supplyagreement-perishable-goods**.
 Select the 0.12.1 version.

 Explore the source components of the template.